Volunteers are at the heart of everything we do. We involve hundreds of volunteers across our range of services, in many different roles.

 Edith is the Volunteer Coordinator at Bethany Christian Trust.
 A recent graduate from the University of Edinburgh, Edith became passionate about the value of volunteering and its impact on the community while taking part in student events run by her church.

-Karen is a Volunteer Services Manager at St Columba’s Hospice.
-She has worked alongside or managed volunteers for much of her working life, most recently in adult and children’s hospices.
+Karen has worked alongside or managed volunteers for much of her working life, most recently in adult and children’s hospices.
 Karen has been chair of the Association of Volunteer Managers – the national body for hospice volunteer managers.
 She previously ran St Albans Volunteer Centre, working closely with other Volunteer Centres in Hertfordshire to promote volunteering, leading on their relationship with sports organisations.
+Karen was most recently Volunteer Services Manager at St Columba’s Hospice.
 Karen is passionate about unlocking the potential that volunteers can bring to organisations, and about how volunteering changes the lives of volunteers.